OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 ## See the result

 In Word, the add-in task pane automatically updates when you save changes to **App.tsx**.
 The default text and button at the bottom of the task pane now shows the UI that's defined by the `ButtonPrimaryExample` component.
+Choose the **Insert text...** button to insert text into the document.

 ![Screenshot of the Word application with the Insert text... button and preceeding text highlighted](../images/word-task-pane-with-react-component.png)